 In April 2014, AUIS began classes for cohort 8 and in September 2014 cohort 9 started, using a revised Executive Master of Business Administration (EMBA) curriculum, requiring 17 courses of study, but providing for concentrations in Leadership and Finance and Project Management.
 Students in these cohorts completed coursework in October 2015.
 Subsequently, AUIS cohort 10 started in September 2015 and completed its coursework in April 2017, and cohort 11 started in September 2016 and completed its coursework in February 2018.
-In the meantime, two more concentrations in Marketing and Human Resources Management have been added to the MBA curriculum.
-The current cohort 12 will complete its coursework in February 2018.
+In the meantime, two more concentrations in Marketing cohort 12 completed its coursework in April 2019 and the current cohort 13 started in September 2018 and will complete its coursework in April 2020.
+A new cohort 14 will start in September 2019.